 Successful applicants can stay in Thailand as long as they wish according to the validity of the program option selected.

 Yes.
-Successful applicants that remain in Thailand for a continuous stay of more than 365 days per entry will need to pay their local immigration office a fee of THB 1,900 (approximately USD 58) to obtain a stay extension.
+Successful applicants who remain in Thailand for a continuous stay of more than 365 days per entry will need to pay their local immigration office a fee of THB 1,900 (approximately USD 58) to obtain a stay extension.

 No, there is no requirement in any circumstances.

 Yes, applicants can own condominiums in their own name.
 If applicants wish to acquire land and build a house, they can obtain a long-term lease on the land (for up to 30 years).
-Applicants will need to apply for a construction permit to build the house in their own name, however, this way applicants can own the house and have a secured long-term lease on the land.
+Applicants will need to apply for a construction permit to build the house in their own name; however, this way applicants can own the house and have a secured long-term lease on the land.

 Yes, successful applicants can buy a car in Thailand.
-The Privilege Entry visa includes government concierge services that also assist with the application for a driver’s license in Thailand.
+The privilege entry visa includes government concierge services that also assist with the application for a driver’s license in Thailand.

 A driver’s license can be obtained from the Department of Land Transport or the closest department to the applicant’s residence if living in a different province.
 The necessary documents are as follows: